bacalhau-project/bacalhau/docs/examples/data-engineering/simple-parallel-workloads/index.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/bacalhau-project/examples/blob/main/data-engineering/simple-parallel-workloads/index.ipynb)
 [![Open In Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/bacalhau-project/examples/HEAD?labpath=data-engineering%2Fsimple-parallel-workloads%2Findex.ipynb)

 Many data engineering workloads consist of embarrassingly parallel workloads where you want to run a simple execution on a large number of files.
-In this notebook, we will use the [Sharding](https://docs.bacalhau.org/getting-started/parallel-workloads) functionality in Bacalhau to run a simple video filter on a large number of video files.
+In this example tutorial, we will use the [Bacalhau Sharding](https://docs.bacalhau.org/next-steps/parallel-workloads) to run a simple video filter on a large number of video files.

-> Although you would normally you would use your own container and script to make your workloads reproducible, in this example we will use a pre-built container and CLI arguments to allow you to make changes.
-You can find the container [on docker hub](https://hub.docker.com/r/linuxserver/ffmpeg).

-## Prerequistes
+## Prerequisite

-Make sure you have the latest `bacalhau` client installed by following the [getting started instructions](../../../getting-started/installation) or using the installation command below (which installs Bacalhau local to the notebook).
+To get started, you need to install the Bacalhau client, see more information [here](https://docs.bacalhau.org/getting-started/installation)

 ## Submit the workload

-To submit a workload to Bacalhau you can use the `bacalhau docker run` command.
-This allows you to pass input data volume with a `-v CID:path` argument just like Docker, except the left-hand side of the argument is a [content identifier (CID)](https://github.com/multiformats/cid).
-This results in Bacalhau mounting a *data volume* inside the container.
-By default, Bacalhau mounts the input volume at the path `/inputs` inside the container.

-Bacalhau also mounts a data volume to store output data.
-By default `bacalhau docker run` creates an output data volume mounted at `/outputs`.
-This is a convenient location to store the results of your job.
-See below for an example.

-And to shard across files in the input directory, we need to pass three (optional) arguments to the command:

-* `sharding-base-path` - the path to the directory you want to shard over
-* `sharding-glob-pattern` - the pattern to match files in the directory
-* `sharding-batch-size` - the number of files to pass into each job

-### A Simple Video Resize Example

-In this example, you will create 72px wide video thumbnails for all the videos in the `inputs` directory.
-The `outputs` directory will contain the thumbnails for each video.
-We will shard by 1 video per job, and use the `linuxserver/ffmpeg` container to resize the videos.

-Note that [Bacalhau overwrites the default entrypoint](https://github.com/filecoin-project/bacalhau/blob/v0.2.3/cmd/bacalhau/docker_run.go#L64) so we must run the full command after the `--` argument.
-In this line you will list all of the mp4 files in the `/inputs` directory and execute `ffmpeg` against each instance.
+To submit a workload to Bacalhau, we will use the `bacalhau docker run` command.

 ```bash